-In accordance with Section 5.18 of the Act the local government is required to keep a register of delegations and review them on an annual basis.
+In accordance with Section 5.18 of the Act requires the local government to keep a register of delegations and that they be reviewed on an annual basis.
 Wherever a decision has been made under delegated authority, records of the decision must be kept in accordance with the Local Government (Administration) Regulations 1996.